hipstas/aapb-demo-notebooks/02_Audio_Labeler.md

 Point your browser to `[vps ip address here]:8000` and begin labeling.

-The application will output all labels to the file `/home/audio_labeler/output_table.csv`.
+The application will output all labels to the following file on your server:  `/home/audio_labeler/output_table.csv`.

-Or enter this URL to download the file
+Or enter this URL to download it through the browser:
 `[vps ip address here]:8000/static/output/output_table.csv`